-Once the portfolio has been approved, the oral examination will be scheduled.
-The oral examination will be of two to three hours in length, and will generally occur within 1 month of the approval of the portfolio.
+The oral examination will be around two hours in length, and should occur before the midpoint of the fifth semester.
 The oral examination will be open to the faculty as a whole, and notice of its date, time, and location shall be posted at least one week in advance.
 The student's advisor will preside at the oral examination.
-Each examiner is allowed at least thirty minutes to examine the student and to ask questions related to the student's portfolio and reading lists.
+In the case of multiple advisors, one will be designated (in consultation with the Graduate Director) as the chair for the purpose of the examination.
+Each field supervisor will be allowed at least thirty minutes to examine the student and to ask questions related to the student's reading lists.
 Students should not have access to books or notes during the examination.

 After all examiners have completed their questioning, the student and any faculty visitors are asked to leave the room.
-At this point, the head of the Committee polls the other members of the Committee to determine the outcome of the examination as a whole.
+At this point, the student's advisor, as chair, will poll the other examiners to determine the outcome of the examination as a whole.
 The following outcomes are possible: High Pass; Pass; Failure in one field; Failure in two or more fields.
-The student is informed of the Committee's decision as soon as possible.
+The student is informed of the decision as soon as possible.

 If the outcome of the Oral Exam is a High Pass or a Pass, then the student should proceed at once to the completion of the required Dissertation Prospectus.
 If the outcome of the Oral Exam is Failure on one or more fields, then the examiners, in conjunction with the Director of Graduate Studies and the student's advisor, determine a subsequent course of action for the student.
-This course of action may include retaking the examination in one or more fields in a timeframe to be determined by the Faculty Field Examiner and the Director of Graduate Studies.
+This course of action may include retaking the examination in one or more fields in a timeframe to be determined by the Field Examiner and the Director of Graduate Studies.
 Students who have failed one or more fields of the oral exam will be allowed one more opportunity to pass.
-A second failure on one or more fields will normally constitute sufficient grounds for a student's dismissal from the program.
+A second failure on one or more fields will constitute sufficient grounds for a student's dismissal from the program.